Mulling/mulling.github.io/content/pages/static-libs.md

 mapped: 7364K    writeable/private: 2308K    shared: 1068K
 ```

-We see a decrease in mapped memory usage, 7364K.
+We can see a LOT fewer pages mapped, of which only 3 are `r-x--` -- executable.
+We can also see the same mapped fonts as the dynamic version.
+There's also a decrease in mapped memory usage, 7364K.
 Private data remain mostly the same and shared data follows this as well.
 This however does not paint the hole picture.

-Let's look at the output of **top(1)**, first for st-dyn.
+Let's look at the output of **top(1)**, first for st-dyn. **top(1)** will give us a different metrics, since it account memory usage differently.
+It also will show us resident memory use -- which more closely matches what you would expect for the program memory usage.

 ```shell {linenos=false}
 $ top -b | grep -e "PID|st-dyn"